iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.1.1/report.md

 > Useless they delivered to my house every day but don't have my address in the app therefore cant even log on or do anything<br> :date: __2021-01-26 21:24:17__

-> Difficult to track things<br> :date: __2021-01-25 16:16:27__

-> Needs quite a bit of work to make it worth having on the phone.
-It tells you you've had an attempted delivery, but with the same notification you cannot book a redelivery.
-Makes no sense.<br> :date: __2021-01-24 11:49:15__

 #### 1-star reviews